1stDimension/StL-Viewer/README.md

 * Graphics card supporting OpenGl 3.3

 ## Dependencies:

+All of listed below are used as gitsubmodules in the libs directory.
+Because by default git doesn't download submodules you will need to use

+    git submodule update --init --recursive

+ If it's your first time checkout a repo.
+With that said dependencies are as follows:

 *  [GLFW][glfw] for OS independent windows
 * [Glad][glad] for modern OpenGL
 * [OpenGL Mathematics][glm] for matrix calculationsx`